What is a Gasket?

 Semi-metallic or Composite Gaskets

 Semi-metallic gaskets are composites of metal and non-metallic materials.
 The metal is intended to offer strength and resiliency while the non-metallic portion of a gasket provides conformability and sealability.
 Commonly used semi-metallic gaskets are spiral wound, metal jacketed, Cam profile, and a variety of metal-reinforced graphite gaskets.
 Semi-metallic gaskets are designed for the widest range of operating conditions of temperature and pressure.
-Semi-metallic gaskets are used on raised face, male-and-female, and tongue and groove flanges.
+Semi-metallic gaskets are used on raised faces, male-and-female, and tongue and groove flanges.

-Metallic gaskets are fabricated from one or a combination of metal to the desired shape and size.
+Metallic gaskets are fabricated from one or a combination of metals to the desired shape and size.
 Common metallic gaskets are ring-joint gaskets and lens rings.
 They are suitable for high-pressure and temperature applications and require a high bolt load to seal.

 Gasket types based on gasket configurations